sblinch/kdl-go/README.md

-# KDL Library for Go
+# KDLv1 Library for Go

-kdl-go is a Go library for the [KDL Document Language](https://kdl.dev/).
+kdl-go is a Go library for [version 1](https://kdl.dev/spec-v1/) of the [KDL Document Language](https://kdl.dev/).
 It supports encoding and decoding KDL documents, marshaling and unmarshaling them into Go structs.

 # Features

-- supports all KDL language features and passes all of the official KDL test cases as of time of writing
+- supports all KDLv1 language features and passes all of the official KDLv1 test cases as of time of writing
 - designed with performance and usability in mind
 - familiar API and tag syntax, similar to `encoding/json`
 - supports marshaling/unmarshaling into Go structures with support for `encoding.Text(Un)Marshaler` and its own custom